What is professional corporation?

-If you incorporate, you will be creating a separate legal entity — your medical corporation — that owns your medical practice.
-As you continue to practice, the payments for your medical services will be made to the corporation.
+If you incorporate, you will be creating a separate legal entity — your professional corporation — that owns your medical practice.
+As you continue to practice, the payments for your services will be made to the corporation.

 To meet your day-to-day spending needs, you can then withdraw funds from your corporation in the form of salary, dividends, or bonuses; depending on whether you are acting as an employee, shareholder, or owner of the corporation.

 Can the costs of incorporation outweigh the benefits?

 The costs to get started and maintain your corporation will vary depending on your circumstances.

 If you decide to incorporate, you’ll likely need to get professional legal and accounting advice to help you get started and to ensure your corporation meets all of its legal, tax, and reporting obligations each year.